-Buyer behaviour has changed – customers are more demanding and more empowered with technology, access to product reviews and information.
+Buyer behaviour has changed – customers are more demanding and more empowered with technology, and access to product reviews and information.

-People have the means to research products and services right in the palm of their hands, and they make up their minds often before they get in touch with company's salespeople or ordering online — knowing just what they need and how much they want to pay.
+People have the means to research products and services right in the palm of their hands, and they make up their minds often before they get in touch with the company's salespeople or order online — knowing just what they need and how much they want to pay.
 This is made even harder for businesses with all the competition targeting the same people.
 When it comes down to it, new customers and new sales are harder to come by.

 The art of cross-selling is a widely known sales strategy amongst salespeople, perhaps due to the array of benefits it brings:

-- Low cost - The costs incurred by any organisation for cross-selling is much less than that of new customer acquisition.
+- Low cost - The costs incurred by any organisation for cross-selling are much less than that of new customer acquisition.
 It is generally believed that acquiring a new customer costs 3 times the cost of keeping a customer.

-- Better customer retention – When it comes down to it, your customers stay because they’ve seen value out of what you’ve provided them.
-Cross-selling enables you to increase that value by offering additional products / services that complement their current product / service.
+- Better customer retention – When it comes down to it, your customers stay because they’ve seen value out in what you’ve provided them.
+Cross-selling enables you to increase that value by offering additional products/services that complement their current product/service.
 Ultimately, you will see better customer retention rates.

 - Immediate sales – Sales from cross-sell opportunities generally happen at the end of the sales cycle.
 Therefore, the sales happen almost immediately and your revenue is obtained without going through the complete sales cycle.